 Skip to content

-Topical anesthetics should never be prescribed or dispensed for home use.
-Outpatient pain control should rely on safer strategies such as surface protection, cycloplegia for ciliary spasm, topical NSAIDs when appropriate, and systemic analgesics.
+Topical anesthetics must never be prescribed or dispensed for home use.
+Outpatient pain control should rely on safer strategies: cycloplegia, surface protection, topical NSAIDs when appropriate, and systemic analgesics.
+If a patient requests additional anesthetic drops, it is an opportunity to re-evaluate the underlying cause and ensure the pain management plan is adequate.

 Bandage contact lenses for epithelial defects

-For large or highly symptomatic epithelial defects, a silicone hydrogel bandage contact lens can protect exposed nerve endings and reduce mechanical trauma from blinking.
-This can provide rapid comfort and support re-epithelialization.
-When a bandage lens is used, prophylactic topical antibiotic coverage is commonly recommended, and close follow-up is essential to confirm healing and rule out infection.
+For large or highly symptomatic epithelial defects, a high-Dk silicone hydrogel bandage contact lens (BCL) protects exposed corneal nerve endings from lid and blink trauma, providing rapid comfort and supporting re-epithelialization.
+BCLs are commonly used after PRK, for large traumatic abrasions, and in recurrent corneal erosion (RCE) management.
+When a BCL is placed, prophylactic topical antibiotic coverage is standard, and close follow-up (typically 24–48 hours) is essential to confirm healing and rule out infection.
+BCLs are contraindicated in active or suspected microbial keratitis, fungal disease, or ulcers of uncertain etiology.

 Ocular Pain Medications